ashishverma-07/Hackerrank-Algorithms/README.md

 # Hackerrank-Algorithms
-This repository contains solutions to Hackerrank's Algorithm track questions (mostly in python)
+This repository contains my solutions to Hackerrank's Algorithm track questions (mostly in python)